-The Company has filed a registration statement on Form S-11 with the Securities and Exchange Commission with respect to the public offering (the "Offering") of 29.5 million common shares (exclusive of 4.4 million common shares subject to the underwriters' over-allotment option) at an estimated initial offering price of \$25 per share.
+The Company has filed a registration statement on Form S-11 with the Securities and Exchange Commission with respect to the public offering (the "Offering") of 31.4 million common shares (exclusive of 4.7 million common shares subject to the underwriters' over-allotment option) at an estimated initial offering price of \$25 per share.
 The Company will contribute certain management and development operations and the net proceeds from the Offering to the Operating Partnership in exchange for million partnership units ("Units"), representing an approximate interest, in the Operating Partnership.

 The Operating Partnership is the successor to the Boston Properties Predecessor Group.
 Each property that is included in the financial statements is currently owned by a Property Partnership affiliated with Boston Properties, Inc. which controls the managing general partner and, in most cases, a majority economic interest.
 Certain Property Partnerships will contribute properties to the Operating Partnership, or will merge into the Operating Partnership, in exchange for Units and the assumption of debt, and the partners of such Property Partnerships will receive such proceeds either directly as merger consideration or as a distribution from the Property Partnership, and certain persons, both affiliated and not affiliated with the Company, will contribute their direct and indirect interests in certain Property Partnerships in exchange for units.
 The acquisition or contribution of the various Boston Properties Predecessor Group interests will be accounted for at their historical cost.
+The interests of some of the limited partners of the Operating Partnership will be acquired by the Company with cash.
+The acquisition of such limited partners' interests will be accounted for using purchase accounting based on the cash paid, resulting in an incremental increase in the basis of the Predecessor Company's real estate.